HengLan/SiamFC-PyTorch/README.md

 ## References

 [1] L. Bertinetto, J. Valmadre, J. F. Henriques, A. Vedaldi, and P. H. Torr.
 Fully-convolutional siamese networks for object tracking.
 In ECCV Workshop, 2016.

+[2] A. Vedaldi and K. Lenc.
+Matconvnet – convolutional neural networks for matlab.
+In ACM MM, 2015.